Firdous2307/personal-finance-tracker/README.md

 Unfortunately, when i ran the main.py, it showed an error(picture later), now i am thinking why this?.
 Everything is already in place

-Oh forgot to define the variable budget in the main function
+Oh forgot to define the variable budget in the main function.

+Now, the **main.py** should handle the user's choices for setting a budget or viewing budgets.

  ## Thinking